singularityware/singularityware.github.io/pages/info/about.md

 4. **Security model:** Unlike many other container systems designed to support trusted users running trusted containers we must support the opposite model of untrusted users running untrusted containers.
 This changes the security paradigm considerably and increases the breadth of use cases we can support.

 ## Background
 A Unix operating system is broken into two primary components, the kernel space, and the user space.
-The Kernel, supports the user space by interfacing with the hardware, providing core system features and creating the software compatibility layers for the user space.
+The Kernel supports the user space by interfacing with the hardware, providing core system features and creating the software compatibility layers for the user space.
 The user space on the other hand is the environment that most people are most familiar with interfacing with.
 It is where applications, libraries and system services run.

-Containers are shifting the emphasis away from the runtime environment by commoditizing the user space into swappable units.
+Containers are shifting the emphasis away from the runtime environment by commoditizing the user space into swappable components.
 This means that the entire user space portion of a Linux operating system, including programs, custom configurations, and environment can be interchanged at runtime.
 Singularity emphasis and simplifies the distribution vector of containers to be that of a single, verifiable file.

 Software developers can now build their stack onto whatever operating system base fits their needs best, and create distributable runtime encapsulated environments and the users never have to worry about dependencies, requirements, or anything else from the user space.

-It provides the functionality of a virtual machine, without the heavyweight implementation and performance costs of emulation and redundancy!
+Singularity provides the functionality of a virtual machine, without the heavyweight implementation and performance costs of emulation and redundancy!

 ### The Singularity Solution
 Singularity has two primary roles: